theNewDynamic/oregonsadventurecoast.com/content/blog/a-two-day-getaway-in-charleston-oregon.md

 * Gloves
 * Bait holders and bait supply

 Our local crabbing experts are always happy to help point you in the right direction!
-Rental crab rings are available at many RV parks and other lodging facilities, and tackle and marine supply stores like [Basin Tackle Shop](https://www.facebook.com/basintacklecharleston/) and Davey Jones Locker.
+Rental crab rings are available at many RV parks and other lodging facilities, and tackle and marine supply stores like Davey Jones Locker.
 [Click here](https://www.oregonsadventurecoast.com/blog/2020-1-22-the-best-dungeness-crab-on-oregons-coast/) for more crabbing tips.

 ![](/img/charleston-oregon-travel-itinerary-blog-695x322-jpg-3.png)